 Approach to tax risk management and governance

-The Board of directors of boohoo group plc has ultimate oversight of the tax strategy and the audit committee performs regular reviews with the finance function responsible for implementation and operation of tax strategy and policies.
+The Board of directors of Debenhams Group has ultimate oversight of the tax strategy and the Audit and Risk Committee performs regular reviews with the finance function responsible for implementation and operation of tax strategy and policies.

-The execution of the strategy and policies are the responsibility of the Chief Financial Officer, who ensures that the tax aspects of business arrangements are evaluated and carefully considered and that there are appropriate policies, procedures and systems to ensure the accuracy of tax declarations and timeliness of payments.
+The execution of the strategy and policies are the responsibility of the Chief Financial Officer, who also acts as the Senior Accounting Officer (SAO) for the Group and ensures that the tax aspects of business arrangements are evaluated and carefully considered and that there are appropriate policies, procedures and systems to ensure the accuracy of tax declarations and timeliness of payments.
 The Chief Financial Officer is assisted by a professional in-house team with appropriate expertise and experience in complex tax affairs, which in turn is supported by external professional advisers.

 Attitude to tax planning